 What is Selftrade (EQi)?

-In March this year, DIY platform Selftrade was renamed EQi, having been acquired by the Equiniti Group five years before.
+In March 2019, DIY platform Selftrade was renamed EQi, having been acquired by the Equiniti Group five years before.
 This review uses both names.

 - Find out more: read our guide to the best and worst investment platforms